Lex-DRL/AID-guide/Building_better_worlds.md

 <details>
 <summary>Example</summary>

-(assuming you still use a raw prose and not a specific WI format)
+(assuming you still use a somewhat-like raw prose and not a specific WI format)

 > `Entry`:
 >